 “Taurine can potentially improve calcium homeostasis.
 It reduces intracellular levels of calcium.
 It also regulates mitochondrial calcium homeostasis.”

-Message from my one autistic friend in our WhatsApp group, as another autistic friend in the group is going in and out of hypokalaemic periodic paralysis in a state hospital in another country.
+This was a message from my one autistic friend in our WhatsApp group, as another autistic friend in the group was going in and out of hypokalaemic periodic paralysis in a state hospital in another country.

 The phlebotomist had arrived unannounced to draw blood for a general electrolyte count and some other thing.
-We are not assuming that they understand that
+We were not assuming that these hospital people understand

-- the high sodium high starch hospital meals can do this to a person with a genetic predisposition to this condition, and
+- that the high-sodium high-starch hospital meals can do this to a person with a genetic predisposition to this condition, and

 - that extracellular electrolyte values don’t accurately reflect intracellular potassium.

-We sent her Dr. Breu’s thread too, to help them, because doctors and nurses don’t always believe that patients may know something about molecular and cell biology.
+To help her help them, we sent her Dr. Breu’s thread too, because doctors and nurses don’t always believe that patients may know something about molecular and cell biology.